-If you want to view film negatives as positives, here’s a cool trick.
+So you came across this box full of old photo negatives, and are curious about what they contain?
+In other words, you want to view film negatives as positives.
+Here’s a cool trick.
 No apps needed; all you need is an iPhone and an iPad!
-(The steps for Android users will be a little different, but the approach is similar.)
+(The procedure for Android users will be a little different, but the approach is similar.)

 How to view film negatives

 If you need to figure out what film negatives or film strips contain, what do you normally do?
 Most of us would point the negative at a window or a light source.
 Doesn’t work too well.
 Here is a better way to do it, and it’s super easy!

 Use an iPhone plus an iPad

 - iPad to light the negatives from behind

 - iPhone to serve as film negative viewer

 STEP 1: Using iPad as a Light Box